Lenin Square is located in a comfortable traffic intersection between Finland Railway Station and the Neva river.

-Construction of the Finland railway station enabled a great development of the area.
+Construction of Liteyny bridge across the Neva enabled a great development of the area.
 The project by an architect P. Kuntchinsky assumed a one-storey building without any special adornment.
 Even the Imperial rooms had very modest design.
 The main idea was to have functional and comfortable passenger halls.

 At the beginning, the railway station caused many inconveniences to residents of Saint Petersburg.
 The problem related to the fact that towards the Vyborg side, railway lines were on the same level with ordinary city roads.
 The reconstruction took place only in the 20th century.

 In the epoch of socialism development, Finland railway station was especially popular.
 Vladimir Lenin arrived in Petrograd right before the revolution, being dressed as a train fireman.
 That was on April 16, 1917.
 There, standing on an armored train car, Comrade Lenin addressed people with his historical speech.
 He claimed that the Bolshevik Party must apply armed forces to seize control over the governmental power, once Emperor Nicholas II abdicated the throne.